rsc-cis133DA-in-v12/CIS133DA-L9-Project-Template/README.md

 ![Screenshot of example Schedule with CSS](https://raw.githubusercontent.com/rsc-cis133DA-in-v12/CourseResources/main/L9-example2.png)

 ## Submit the Project
-Before you submit your project:
-1. Save your files and apply any final commits to your work.
-0. Push (i.e., sync) the repo on your computer with GitHub to ensure all files are uploaded for your instructor to see.
+Once you have completed your project, you need to let your instructor know that it is ready to be graded.
+This is done by submitting the Repo URL to the assignment in RioLearn.

+   > **TIP:** If you need a refresher on how to submit your work, view: [Submitting Assignments & Viewing Feedback](https://riosalado.coursearc.com/content/cis-public/using-git-github-and-vs-code/submitting-assignments-and-viewing-feedback).
+1. Save the file.
+You can either select **FILE>SAVE** or use the keyboard shortcut **CTRL+S**.
+2. **Sync** the changes and apply a **Commit**.
-0. Verify that all files appear on GitHub.
+3. Verify that all files appear on GitHub.

-   > **TIP:** You can view any of your repos by going to the GitHub organization for the course - [RSC-computer-technology](https://github.com/rsc-computer-technology).
-You can bookmark the page for future reference.
+   > **TIP:** You can view any of your repos by going to the GitHub organization for the course - [RSC-CIS133DA-IN-V12 Organization](https://github.com/rsc-cis133DA-in-v12).
+Once you are viewing the class organization, you should see all of the Repos that you have accepted assignment invitations for.
+It is recommended that you bookmark this page for future reference.
+Push (i.e., sync) the files on your computer with GitHub to ensure all files are uploaded to GitHub for your instructor to view.
-0. Open the Pull Requests tab within GitHub (or using the GitHub Extension within VS Code).
-0. In the comment field,
-   - Type in your instructor's username with an `@` before.
-See the course announcements for their username to use.
-   - Put a note to your instructor that the assignment is ready to grade.
-0. Click on the `Comment` button to finalize and submit your assignment to GitHub for review.
-0. Lastly, submit the Project to your **Gradebook** using the steps within **Assessing Your Learning** in Lesson 9.
+4. Right-click the link to your repository and select **Copy Link Address**.
+5. Go to the Assessing Your Learning page in your RioLearn lesson, and click the link to submit the assignment.
+Paste the link to your repo in the assignment submission box.